lschmitz/R-basics/Best-practices.md

   `10 -> x`

 The latter will work, but makes virtually unreadable code.
 For more information on operators, please refer to this great [resource](https://www.statmethods.net/management/operators.html).

+# R help is your friend

+If you need more details on a function and its usage, you can always call the help file by typing

+  `?<name of function>`

+For example, try

+  `?rnorm` or `?getwd`

+# Always annotate your script, however easy and short it may be

+Be nice to your future self and explain what you are doing.
+You may return to a script file in a year and, without comments, may find it hard to understand.

+You can add annotations to your script file very easily: any text preced by `#` will be ignored by R.

+`# The next line defines the value of x`

+`x <- 12`

+*Please let me know if you have additional items that should be added to this section.*